- About Extension

 There's information on choosing varieties, how to choose a garden location, when to plant, how to pre-sprout seeds, care for young plants, prepare for frost, extend the growing season with cold frames, cloches, row covers and hotbeds.

 Fall and Winter Vegetable Gardening in the Pacific Northwest, PNW 548, is also available by mail for $1.50 per copy plus $3 shipping and handling.
-Send your request and check or money order payable to OSU to: Extension and Experiment Station Communications, 422 Kerr Administration, OSU, Corvallis, OR 97331-2119.
+Order online, or send your request and check or money order payable to OSU to: Extension and Experiment Station Communications, 422 Kerr Administration, OSU, Corvallis, OR 97331-2119.
 Or call your local county office of the OSU Extension Service to see if they have a copy on file.

 Source: Pat Patterson